urbit/docs/arvo/clay/data-types.md

         [%direct p=lobe q=page]                         ::  immediate
 ```

 This is a node of data.
-In every case, `p` is the hash of the blob.
+In both cases, `p` is the hash of the blob.

 `%delta` is the case where we define the data by a delta on other data.
+In
-In practice, the other data is always the previous commit, but nothing
+practice, the other data is always the previous commit, but nothing depends on
-depends on this. `p` is the hash of the new blob, `q.q` is the hash of the
+this. `p.q` is the `mark` of the parent blob, `q.q` is the hash of the parent
-parent blob, `p.q` is the `mark` of the parent blob, and `r` is the
+blob, and `r` is the delta.
-delta.

-`%direct` is the case where we simply have the data directly. `p` is the hash of
+`%direct` is the case where we simply have the data directly. `q` is the data.
-the data, and `q` is the data itself.
-These almost always come from the creation
-of a file.
+These almost always come from the creation of a file.

 #### `++udon`, abstract delta